 - The Bachelor of Arts degree allows for broader development as you address your studies in art.
 Following the requirements of the College of Arts and Sciences, a B.A. explores the humanities, sciences, languages and social sciences more expansively.
 This degree promotes a broader educational experience for those who are interested in a wider field of options after graduation.
 This degree allows room for a minor in another discipline and easily combines with double majors in other areas.

 B.F.A.
 Foundation Requirement (First 2-years in Program)

-The academic year that Foundation requirements are completed, B.F.A. students submit a portfolio for review in the area they wish to continue on in.
+The spring that Foundation requirements are completed, B.F.A. students submit a portfolio for review in the area they wish to continue on in.
 The eight studio courses are the following:

 Required Core Studio Courses: